 - Coughing creates increased Existing or situated within the limits or surface of something, such as situated near the inside of the body or situated on the side toward the median plane of the body.
 More pressure.

 - It forces air upward and outward.

-- Mucous, aspirations, irritants, obstructions, etc., exit the lungs as the pressure builds and explodes out of the airway with the cough’s release.
+- Mucous, aspirations (things swallowed into the lung by accident), irritants (chemicals, allergies, drugs), obstructions (something blocking), etc., exit the lungs as the pressure builds and explodes out of the airway with the cough’s release.

-Since we were blessed with such an effective emergency airway management system by God, if someone coughs forcefully, our best choice is to standby, not intervene, and offer assistance only if it does not work.
+Since God blessed us with such an effective emergency airway management system, if someone coughs forcefully, our best choice is to standby, not interfere, and offer assistance only if it does not work.

-If a severe obstruction develops and an emergency airway mangaement is not successful, you must get ready to intervene quickly.
+If a severe obstruction develops and emergency airway management is unsuccessful, you must get ready to intervene quickly.
 The absence of air to the brain can lead to death in 4-6 minutes.
-Therefore, if you ask them, “Can you speak,” and the answer is… (silence), read the article “Heimlich Maneuver Procedure–Conscious Adult or Child.”
+Therefore, if you ask someone struggling to breathe, “Can you speak,” and the answer is… (silence), follow the instructions outlined under “Heimlich Maneuver Procedure–Conscious Adult or Child.”